-Dr. Habiba Boumlik is an Associate Professor at LaGuardia Community College.
+Dr. Habiba Boumlik is a Professor at LaGuardia Community College.
 She holds a Ph.D. in Social and Cultural Anthropology and M.A. in Arabic and Islamic Studies.
 She teaches Arabic and French language and literature, and linguistics.
 Her academic background and teaching experience include Arabic, French language and francophone cultures and literatures, Cultural Anthropology, Women Cross-Culturally, Middle Eastern History, and Arab Cinema.
 Her most recent publications include: “Female Activists in Tunisian Socio-Political Movements.
 The Case of Amira Yahyaoui” in E. Maestri and A. Profanter (eds.), Arab Women and the Media in Changing Landscapes.
 Springer (2017).
 Doris H. Gray and Habiba Boumlik.
 “Morocco’s Islamic Feminism.
 Contours of a New Theology?” in Gray and Sonneveld, eds., Gender, Laws, Social Change.
 Cambridge University Press (2018).

 Dr. Lucy R. McNair is Associate Professor of English at LaGuardia Community College, The City University of New York, where she teaches writing and literature and coordinates the student literary and arts journal, The Lit.
 Her scholarship focuses on francophone North Africa and its diaspora, including Amazigh literature and film.
 Her literary translations include Mouloud Feraoun’s Algerian classic, The Poor Man’s Son, Samira Bellil’s inner city memoir, To Hell and Back, and essays and poetry in SOUFFLES-ANFAS: A Critical Anthology from the Moroccan Journal of Culture and Politics.
 Her most recent article, “Towards an Ethics of Traumatic Memory: Mouloud Feraoun’s La Cite des roses and Zahia Rahmani’s France, récit d’une enfance,” appeared in The Journal of North African Studies, vol 23, 2018.